– The K Zone –

 April 17, 2018

-With limited salaries and a finite number of high draft picks, teams are constantly forced to chose how, out of dozens of options, to build their team.
+With limited salaries and a finite number of high draft picks, teams are constantly forced to choose how, out of dozens of options, to build their team.
 Rosters can focus on hitting or pitching.
 They can look for power or on-base skills.
 They can make a core of speed and defense.
 A team might even try to build around leadership and personality traits.
 A roster with any kind of emphasis, or even a general well-roundedness, has the potential to be effective, but I want to figure out what teams are most effective.
 So, to do that, I turned to my Fangraphs spreadsheets and Python editor.

 For data, I scraped information off all 480 teams from 2002-2017 (going back to 2002 because that’s when the pitching stats that I wanted became available).
 As the first step in seeing which skills are most effective to build around, I constructed a set of scatter plots that set each statistical category and team wins along the two axes.
 The categories I checked look at overall hitting (wRC+), on-base ability (OBP+), power (ISO+), speed (SB+), and two pitching metrics (xFIP+ and SIERA+), all of which, as you can see, have been normalized so that 100 is league average.
 In retrospect, I should have included at least one defensive statistic to look at, but I neglected to because given my process, it would have taken a long time to include that data, and now it’s too late.
 Here are the scatter plots for each stat, plus their Pearson correlation coefficients: